Royal School of Needlework

 A little experience of embroidery is required, along with enthusiasm and commitment to the course.

-The course is based on four core techniques including crewel work, silk shading, canvas work or blackwork, and basic gold work, with each technique or subject taught over eight teaching days.
+The course is based on four core techniques including crewel work, silk shading, canvas work or blackwork, and basic gold work, with each technique or subject taught over a minimum of eight teaching days.
 After completion of each subject, the work is assessed by the Royal School of Needlework, with the total marks for each piece forming the overall result for the course.

 Compulsory core subjects: